 Many ingrown hairs will eventually grow out by themselves and don't need treatment.
-See a dermatologist if you get ingrown hairs all the time or if the pain of an ingrown hair persists for more than a few days.
+See a doctor if you get ingrown hairs all the time or if the pain of an ingrown hair persists for more than a few days.

-When needed, treatment may include:
+When needed, ingrown hair removal treatment may include: